 To sum up, if your overall value of a lead is more than your total lead cost, it means your lead generation program is a winning one!

-I hope that this article was beneficial for you to take the right choices related to expenses on lead generation and guided you to become a digital marketing hero in your workplace.
+I hope that this article was beneficial for you to take the right choices related to expenses on lead generation, lead generation marketing, and guided you to become a digital marketing hero in your workplace.
 If you have any questions or suggestions, please do not hesitate to communicate with me via the comments!

 Convert Cart Abandonment Visitors into Sales Up to %38 More Revenue with Popup and Email Increase Conversion with a Proven Google-Like Phone Call Popup Convert More with a Clear CTA Popup Based on Hick’s Law Psychology